 Looking for a quick bite?
-Pick up hand-rolled bagels, house-cured lox, and custom spreads from Rebelle Artisan Bagels.
+Pop into Sydney for a flat white and avocado toast before catching the train.
+Craving a delicious croissant?
+Try Madrid European Bakery in Wayland Square or Ellie’s in Downcity.
 Vegan?
 Try the amazing pastries and juices at Wildflour Bakery Cafe or the options at Plant City, a plant-based food hall.

-But if a proper Sunday brunch, complete with Bloody Marys and Benedicts, is what you had in mind, try one of these Providence brunch restaurants.
+But if a proper Sunday brunch, complete with Bloody Marys, Bellinis, and Eggs Benedict, is what you had in mind, try one of these Providence brunch restaurants.

 Best Providence Brunch Places

 Please check websites for current hours as these are subject to change.

 Derek Wagner, owner and executive chef at Nick’s on Broadway, is a pioneer of the Providence local food movement.
 With a menu that changes frequently, Nick’s on Broadway serves up brunch five days a week that foodies will love.
 The menu features seasonal options like apple caramel French toast or steak and eggs featuring beef from local Blackbird Farms.

 On nice days, the back patio is a lovely spot for a sunny brunch date in Providence’s West End neighborhood.
 The fresh selections and personal service at Nick’s is always spot on.